 Here are some promising cures for hair loss.
 Some of them are already available while others are still developing.

 1. Stem Cells

-One of the main limitation of having a hair transplant is that he number of hair could be produced from the back of the scalp which will look thin, stem cloning will address that issue completely.
-A team of researchers from the University of Southern California have managed to grow hair starting from stem cells.
+One of the main limitations of having a hair transplant is that the number of hair could be produced from the back of the scalp which will look thin, stem cloning will address that issue completely.
+A team of researchers from the University of Southern California has managed to grow hair starting from stem cells.
 In the future, this work can inspire a strategy for stimulating hair growth in patients with conditions ranging from alopecia to baldness.
-Research conducted in Sanford-Burnham Medical Research Institute, has also used stem cells originated from the skin of human being to grow hair if grafted onto the animal skin.
+Research conducted in Sanford-Burnham Medical Research Institute has also used stem cells originated from the skin of human being to grow hair if grafted onto the animal skin.